 - liver or kidney disease;

-How should I use diclofenac topical (Flector Patch)?
+How should I use diclofenac transdermal (Flector Patch)?

 Use exactly as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.
+Using extra skin patches will not make the medication more effective.
 Follow the directions on your prescription label.
-When treating osteoarthritis, keep using any oral medications your doctor has prescribed.

 Additional Flector Patch Information